codsen/codsen/packages/js-row-num/readme.md

 console.log("001 This number in front will be replaced");
 ```

-Not not this (because letters precede `000`):
+But not this (because letters precede `000`):

 ```js
 // will not be replaced:
 console.log("This number: 000 will not be replaced because letter precedes it");
 ```

-The type of quotes doesn't matter: single, double or backticks, as long as opening quote matches closing quote.
+The type of quotes doesn't matter: single, double or backticks, as long as opening quote matches the closing quote.

 All non-letter characters in front of a digit will not be touched.